Senior Courts Act 2016

 You could also call this:

-"Asking an Associate Judge to help make decisions in a court case"
+"Asking an Associate Judge to help solve a problem in court"

 Illustration for Senior Courts Act 2016

 You can ask an Associate Judge to act as a referee in a court case.
-They can help with a proceeding or a question that comes up during it.
-This is allowed under the High Court Rules, which you can find out more about by looking at the related law.
+They can help with a question or problem that comes up during the case.
+This is allowed under the High Court Rules, which you can find on the legislation website.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.